hashicorp/terraform-provider-aws/website/docs/r/cloudwatch_metric_alarm.html.markdown

    Either of the following is supported: `SampleCount`, `Average`, `Sum`, `Minimum`, `Maximum`
 * `threshold` - (Required) The value against which the specified statistic is compared.
 * `actions_enabled` - (Optional) Indicates whether or not actions should be executed during any changes to the alarm's state.
 Defaults to `true`.
 * `alarm_actions` - (Optional) The list of actions to execute when this alarm transitions into an ALARM state from any other state.
-Each action is specified as an Amazon Resource Number (ARN).
+Each action is specified as an Amazon Resource Name (ARN).
 * `alarm_description` - (Optional) The description for the alarm.
 * `datapoints_to_alarm` - (Optional) The number of datapoints that must be breaching to trigger the alarm.
 * `dimensions` - (Optional) The dimensions for the alarm's associated metric.
 For the list of available dimensions see the AWS documentation [here](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/CW_Support_For_AWS.html).
 * `insufficient_data_actions` - (Optional) The list of actions to execute when this alarm transitions into an INSUFFICIENT_DATA state from any other state.
-Each action is specified as an Amazon Resource Number (ARN).
+Each action is specified as an Amazon Resource Name (ARN).
 * `ok_actions` - (Optional) The list of actions to execute when this alarm transitions into an OK state from any other state.
-Each action is specified as an Amazon Resource Number (ARN).
+Each action is specified as an Amazon Resource Name (ARN).
 * `unit` - (Optional) The unit for the alarm's associated metric.
 * `extended_statistic` - (Optional) The percentile statistic for the metric associated with the alarm.
 Specify a value between p0.0 and p100.
 * `treat_missing_data` - (Optional) Sets how this alarm is to handle missing data points.
 The following values are supported: `missing`, `ignore`, `breaching` and `notBreaching`.
 Defaults to `missing`.